Shorter transit times and increased capacity for freight.

 Switzerland is keeping its promise by creating up-to-date rail infrastructure with more capacity for international freight traffic.
 It is also a contribution towards climate-friendly mobility in Europe.
 The Ceneri base tunnel represents the final component of NRLA and completes the level-track rail route through the Alps: it brings north and south closer together.
 After a transitional period, six freight trains per hour will be able travel through the Gotthard base tunnel in each direction when full operations start up; four trains will continue through the Ceneri to Chiasso and two will run via the Luino line.

-At the same time, Switzerland is increasing the clearance height on the Basel to Chiasso and Luino rail corridor to 4 metres to accommodate semi-trailers and containers.
+At the same time, Switzerland has increased the corner height on the Basel to Chiasso and Luino rail corridor to 4 metres to accomodate semitrailers and containers.
+This will help give greater impetus to the transition.

 The NRLA and the 4-metre corridor will add greater efficiency, reliability and transport capacity to the Rotterdam-Genoa rail corridor.
 Freight trains will reach their destination around two hours faster, making rail freight more competitive than road transport.